-Upper Pine River Fire Protection District | Phone: 970 884-9508
+Upper Pine River Fire Protection District Phone: 970 884-9508

 Bayfield has a strong school district.
 The Bayfield School District has long been recognized as one of Colorado's finest and was awarded "Colorado School Board of the Year" in 2007.
 The library was named the Best Small-town Library in American in 2013.
-Bayfield also boasts a quaint downtown that has ball fields for youth and adult sports along with the ever-popular Bayfield Heritage Days held each September.
+Bayfield also boasts a quaint downtown known as Mill Street that has ball fields for youth and adult sports along with the ever-popular Bayfield Heritage Days held each September.
+The Bayfield High School Football team took the 2A State Football Championship for 2015.

 The Town of Bayfield is serviced by Upper Pine River Fire Station 1 and residents fund the district with a property tax mill levy.
-Real estate values are increasing within the area.
+Real estate values are increasing within the area and there were 23 new housing starts in 2015.
 Housing prices are favorable due to low supply and higher price in Durango.
 Many of the residents in Bayfield work in the oil and gas industry, public safety, or health care.